Fortifying Healthcare in Lebanon: Aid Pioneers' Largest Solar Installation To Date

 Introducing reliable and affordable electricity

 Due to Lebanon's severe energy crisis, the public grid provides only about two hours of electricity per day, making the delivery of efficient healthcare services an immense challenge.
 In discussions with MAPs, it emerged that providing a stable energy source would be the most impactful support Aid Pioneers could offer.
 "We depend on [energy] very much.
-From our lab, to our X-ray machines, to our dental clinics, and cooling and heating," Meibar shared, clarifying the clinic's reliance on power across all functions.
+Equipment needs electricity [such as] our X-ray machines, dental services...
+Also cooling and heating," Meibar shared, clarifying the clinic's reliance on power across all functions.

 In absence of a stable grid, most of the Lebanon’s essential services rely on generators, leaving the financial stability of operations at the whim of the ever-increasing price of diesel.
 "In the past, we would pay from 1,500 to 2,500 U.S. dollars, depending on the season.
 But now, the cost never falls below 3,000," Meibar recounts.